 In a fire damage litigation case of vehicles and material handling equipment — including a number of specialized reach lift stackers — at a major port, I came on board to review an appraisal report entered into evidence by the insurance company of the firm deemed responsible for the fire.
-In this case, as in most appraisal review cases, the appraisal review would be used by opposing counsel.
+In this case, as in most appraisal review cases, the appraisal review would be used by opposing counsel as an expert rebuttal report.
 It’s important to note, however, that an appraisal review would also have benefited retaining counsel by alerting them to the limitations of the appraisal report for the equipment valuation dispute before it was submitted into evidence.

 My appraisal review uncovered significant deficiencies in this report.
 From a litigation perspective, the most critical deficiency was that the report did not support its fair market value (FMV) conclusions with adequate evidence and explanation of the research and analysis used in the appraisal process.